On Friday evening, May 30th, Algiers was dressed overall with lights, flags and a spirit of accomplishment.

 Script is copyright Reuters Limited.
 All rights reserved

 Background: On Friday evening, May 30th, Algiers was dressed overall with lights, flags and a spirit of accomplishment.
-De Gaulle had been accepted as Prime Minister - designate by President Coty and was commencing his Cabinet making and policy forming.
+De Gaulle had been accepted as Prime Minister-designate by President City and was commencing his negotiations for forming a Cabinet.

-Large processions converged on the Forum, before the Ministry of Algeria building, shouting, singing, cheering.
-Their uprising had resulted in victory, President Coyt had been forced to bring Gen. De Gaulle before the Assembly and ask him to form a Government, a government that had the task of saving France, probably at the expense of the Fourth Republic.
+Large procession converged on the Forum, before the Ministry of Algeria building, shouting, singing, cheering.
+Their uprising had resulted in victory, President City had been obliged to ask De Gaulle to undertake the duties of Prime Minister, at a time France and the Fourth Republic were in danger of anarchy.

-Algiers is use to massed meetings, so many have been arranged or have happened during this last two to three weeks, but Friday's was a spectacular affair with chinese lanterns, torch processions, tricolours and banners.
-Thousands of people crowded into the capital from the suburbs and outlying townships and demonstrated their loyalty and support for De Gaulle and any Government that he might form.
-This widespread excitement and electrifying atmosphere of triumph and achievement was damped appreciably on Sunday evening, when it was heard that De Gaulle had not included any of the Algerian Public Safety Committee members nor any of the instigators of the Algeria uprising in his Cabinet.
-Many expected that Gen. Salan, military commander in Algeria, and M. Soustelle, a former Governor-General of Algeria and a National Assembly Deputy, would be given portfolios.
-Instead, many politicians, who caused the Algerian uprising by their unsatisfactory and insipid policies, have become members of the De Gaulle Cabinet.
-Nevertheless, Algeria puts on a brave face and declares her support for De Gaulle, agreeing that it is necessary to include some Deputies who were either former Premiers or were previously Government Ministers, for it is dangerous to break completely with the past.
+Algiers is use to mass meetings, so many have been arranged or have happened in the last two to three weeks, but Friday's was a spectacular affair with chinese lanterns, torch processions, tricolours fluttering everywhere and numerous banners supporting a De Gaullist government.
+Thousands of people crowded into the capital from the suburbs and outlying townships, demonstrating their loyalty for De Gaulle.
+This electrifying and widespread atmosphere of excitement and triumph was dampedded appreciably on Sunday evening, when it was heard that De Gaulle had not included any of the members of the Algerian Public Safety Committee of any of the original instigators of the uprising in his Cabinet.
+Many expected that M. Soustelle and Gen. Salan------the former an ex-Governor-General of Algeria, the latter the military commander in Algeria---would be invited to assist Gen. De Gaulle.
+Instead, many politicians who belonged to that 'system' that the Algerian revolution had set out to destroy were in the Cabin et.
+To protect De Gaulle's popularity, the authorities in Algeria have stated that it would be disasterous to break completely with the past.

-On Sunday evening a decree was issued by Gen. Salan that transferred more civil powers to the Army.
-Certain regional administrations are to placed under the control of local Army Commanders.
+On the following, Sunday, June 1st., a decree was issued by Gen. Salan, that transfers more civil powers to the Army.